Tech Tips

 Protection

 • Duration could range from months to years.
-The requirements for a shampoo label will be less demanding than an extended outdoor advertising campaign or an outdoor power equipment warning label.
+The requirements for a shampoo label, for instance, will be less demanding than an extended outdoor advertising campaign or an outdoor power equipment warning label.
 Therefore, it’s essential to know the expected life of the product or promotion for which you will be printing.

 • Exposures such as sunlight, moisture, chemicals, and abrasion can cause graphics to fade, get scratched or otherwise become illegible.